 I. A caregiver’s outside play area must be on the premises and approved by the registered authority.
 The caregiver will fence the outside play area when determined to be necessary for safety by the registered authority.
 The fence must be at least four feet high and will have one latched gate for emergency exits.
 For apartment buildings or residences with no outdoor play areas, a common park/playground can be used for outdoor play but will not be inspected or approved by the registered authority.
 The provider will ensure the play area is safe from hazards prior to allowing children to play.

 J. The use of a trampoline is prohibited at any time during the hours of operation or by any children receiving care at the registered home.

-K. A caregiver will keep all poisons, toxic materials, cleaning substances, alcohol, sharp and pointed objects or any other dangerous materials in a storage area inaccessible to children.
+K. A caregiver will keep all poisons, toxic materials, cleaning substances, alcohol, alcoholic beverages, prescriptions and over the counter medications, intoxicating substances, sharp and pointed objects or any other dangerous materials in a storage area inaccessible to children.

 M. A caregiver will post emergency numbers for the police, fire department, ambulance, and poison control center in a visible location.

 N. A caregiver will install at least one working smoke detector and a carbon monoxide detector in an appropriate area in the home.